nola-a/okgit/README.md

 # How To Read this document

-This document wants to be a reference for best practices in the daily use of Git, despite the complexity of this tool
-it is worth mentioning that Git is a tool that track the changes in a repository (that is, a folder that contains files and
-a hidden folder named .git which contains all the needed metadata to achieve the tracking).
+This document wants to be a reference for best practices in the daily use of Git, despite the complexity of this tool it is worth mentioning that Git is a tool that track the changes in a repository (that is, a folder that contains files and a hidden folder named .git which contains all the needed metadata to achieve the tracking).

-Some concepts are stressed by the author for one simple reason: the main goal of Git is tracking the changes and
-Years of experience have shown that Git is very good at that.
-However, this is not for free, it requires some attentions
-by Individual Contributors (the engineers who commit changes, henceforth referred to as IC).
+Some concepts are stressed by the author for one simple reason: the main goal of Git is tracking the changes and years of experience have shown that Git is very good at that.
+However, this is not for free, it requires some attentions by Individual Contributors (the engineers who commit changes, henceforth referred to as IC).

-The history of a Git repository shows all the contributions, and if ICs don’t follow some simple rules, it can easily turn into a mess, in fact losing
-the primary goal: tracking changes effectively.
+The history of a Git repository shows all the contributions, and if ICs don’t follow some simple rules, it can easily turn into a mess, in fact losing the primary goal: tracking changes effectively.

-Moreover, having a good history allows for some tasks, like understanding what happened, learning how to implement something, and helping the reviewer when faced with
+Moreover, having a good history allows for some tasks, like understanding what happened, learning how to implement something, and helping the reviewer when faced with Pull requests.
-Pull requests.

 Git, like other tools, was designed to allow several ICs to work together efficiently.

 This document is divided into items, each of which is designed to explain the pros and cons of each method.

-Each item is presented with the usage of the command line tool and requires a basic knowledge of Git, furthermore, the reader is strongly invited to
-read [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2) (especially the chapters 1.
+Each item is presented with the usage of the command line tool and requires a basic knowledge of Git, furthermore, the reader is strongly invited to read [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2) (especially the chapters 1.
 Getting Started, 2.
 Git Basics, and Git Branching).

-Items are arranged into three categories: basics, intermediate, and advanced, while the first two show safe practices and the last one shows how to rewrite the history, which can be safe on a branch that is not shared with other ICs but is forbidden when other ICs are working
-on the same branch.
+Items are arranged into three categories: basics, intermediate, and advanced, while the first two show safe practices and the last one shows how to rewrite the history, which can be safe on a branch that is not shared with other ICs but is forbidden when other ICs are working on the same branch.

 ## Basics items